webfx-project/webfx/README.md

 # Naga Core

+This is the main repository of the naga project (please visit the [naga stack][naga-stack-repo] if you want an overview of all other repositories).

+## The naga project

+The naga project is a set of components for building cross-platform backend and frontend applications in java (supported platforms: JavaSE, Web, Android and iOS for the client & Vert.x, Akka, Node.js or Servlet for the server).
+Its main focus is on the non UI part.
+It provides all the plumbing to bring the data from the database to the application and prepare its rendering for the user interface.
+For example, it can load the data and transform it into a set of JavaFX properties, ready to be displayed in a JavaFX table for the backend application.
+Server push is supported, so all applications can always display up-to-date data without the need to refresh.
+Some helpers are provided to facilitate the data binding with some UI toolkits.

+## The naga core

-This is the main repository of the naga project.
-It contains the java code of the core for both the client application and the database microservice.
+This repository contains the java code of the core for both the client application and the database microservice.
 Since it's a core, it can't be used as is but SPI are provided to port it in different environments and platforms.

-This core is especially designed for building systems with backend and frontend applications and share the same logic code between all its parts.
-The implemented [features](#Features) has been chosen with the intention to build fast, safe, powerful, scalable and upgradable applications.

-## Cross-platform

 The code has been carefully written in a way that it can be transpiled from Java to Javascript (through [GWT][gwt-website] or [TeaVM][teavm-website]) and Objective-C (through [J2ObjC][j2objc-website]).
 So the client code can be used as is for JavaSE and Android ports or transpiled for web and iOS ports.
 In the same way the microservice code can be used as is for Java based servers ports or transpiled for Javascript based servers ports.
-You can see the different ports provided for both the client and the microservice as part of the [Naga stack][naga-stack-repo], which also gives an overview of all other repositories of the naga project.
+You can see the different ports provided for both the client and the microservice as part of the [Naga stack][naga-stack-repo].

 ## Features

+The features have been chosen with the idea to build fast, safe, powerful, scalable and upgradable applications.

 * Speed & comfort
 	* Client query cache with differential server push (automatic refresh)